Wildlander-mod/wildlander-mod.github.io/8-SkillAnalysis/Alteration.md

 Perk Required : Apprentice Alteration

 {: .note}
-Note: Shields are included in armor, in addition to any clothing items with the labels "heavy armor" or "evasion armor"
+Shields are included in armor, in addition to any clothing items with the labels "heavy armor" or "evasion armor"

 **Magic Resistance**